Weatherization Crew Member I

 Following an administrative review of each application, only the most qualified applicants will be invited to an oral interview.
-After the hiring interviews have been completed, a background check (including verification of criminal records, education, employment, and social security) will be conducted on the candidate (s) being considered for employment.
+After the hiring interviews have been completed, a background check (including verification of criminal records, education,employment and social security) will be conducted on the candidate (s) being considered for employment.
 Once the background checks (s) have been completed and reviewed, a conditional offer of employment will be made to the recommended applicant for hire.
 The conditional offer is contingent on the applicant passing a pre-employment physical examination only to include urine drug testing and TB screening.
 An offer of conditional employment will be withdrawn upon failure to pass the physical examination.
 The recommended applicant shall submit original documentation to establish both work authorization and identity (per the Immigration Reform and Control Act of 1986).
-As a condition of employment, the recommended applicant must be able to participate in the agency’s payroll direct deposit program.
-In those instances where the recommended applicant cannot participate in the direct deposit program, the recommended applicant must currently have/or be able to obtain (prior to hire date) a checking or saving account.
+As a condition of employment, the recommended applicant must be able to participate in the agency’s payroll direct deposit program or the offer of conditional employment will be withdrawn.
+In order to participate in the program, the recommended applicant must currently have/or be able to obtain (prior to hire date) a checking or saving account.

-Submit a completed CAPSBC Application form to the Operations/Human Resources Division, 696 S. Tippecanoe Avenue, San Bernardino, CA 92408-2607.
-Applications must be typed and not handwritten.
-Handwritten applications will not be accepted for employment opportunities.
-Applicants can go to the CAPSBC website to complete an application online, print it and submit the completed application to the Operations/Human Resources Division.
-If you change your address or phone number after filing an application, please notify CAPSBC Operations/Human Resources Division immediately.
+Submit a completed CAPSBC Application form to the Operations Division, 696 S. Tippecanoe Avenue, San Bernardino, CA 92415-0610.
+Applications must be typed and not hand written.
+Hand written applications will not be accepted for employment opportunities.
+Applicants can go to the CAPSBC website to complete an application on line, print it and submit the completed application to the Operations Division.
+If you change your address or phone number after filing an application, please notify CAPSBC Operations Division immediately.
 Resumes will not be accepted as a substitute for completion of the work history portion of the application.
 The information you provide will be used to verify and evaluate your qualifications.
 Failure to fully complete the application and/or provide information on it that clearly demonstrates possession of the position requirements will result in no further consideration.